ropensci-archive/fulltext/inst/vign/getting_fulltext.md

 res <- ft_get('10.1371/journal.pone.0086169', from = 'plos')
 ```

-The article text and metadata is stored in the output object (though soon they'll be the
+The article text and metadata is stored in the output object.
-option to cache data on disk instead of in memory, but the interface will work the same
-for examining the text and metadata)

 The `res` object is a list, with slots for each of the data sources, b/c you can request
 data from more than 1 data source.